White House Farm (TV series)

 White House Farm (broadcast in some countries under the titles White House Farm Murders and The Murders at White House Farm) is a British television crime drama based on the real-life events that took place in August 1985.

 The series was produced by New Pictures for ITV and distributed worldwide by All3Media.
 It was broadcast by ITV on 8 January 2020.

 Premise

-The series is based on true events from 6 August 1985.
-Five members of the Bamber-Caffell family are shot to death at White House Farm, Essex.
-The police, led by detectives DCI Taff Jones (Stephen Graham) and DS Stan Jones (Mark Addy), are called in to investigate.
+The series is based on true events from 6 August 1985, when five members of the Bamber-Caffell family are shot to death at White House Farm, Essex.
+The police, led by detectives DCI Taff Jones and DS Stan Jones, are called in to investigate.

-When questioning the Bambers' son, Jeremy Bamber, he claims that his sister, Sheila, who was suffering from schizophrenia, went "berserk", got hold of a silenced rifle and killed their parents and Sheila's six-year old twin sons.
+During police questioning, the Bambers' son Jeremy Bamber claims that his sister, Sheila, who was suffering from schizophrenia, went "berserk", got hold of a silenced rifle and killed their parents and Sheila's six-year old twin sons.
 As the murder case unravels, a devastating truth comes to light.